-The rest of this section is organized as follows. §2.1 introduces the general core language CoreIVL for representing SL-based IVLs. §2.2 illustrates how to check for the existence of a Concurrent Separation Logic front-end proof for a parallel program by encoding the verification problem into our sequential CoreIVL, mimicking the approach of modern translational verifiers. §2.3 presents the formal operational semantics of CoreIVL.
-Finally, §2.4 presents an alternative equivalent axiomatic semantics for CoreIVL, and shows how it can be leveraged to prove a front-end translation sound.
+§2.1 introduces a general core language called CoreIVL for representing SL-based IVLs.
+This core language is parametric in its state model and assertions, so that it can represent multiple variants of separation logic (e.g., those on which VeriFast and Gillian are based), including implicit dynamic frames (on which Viper is based). §2.2 illustrates how to check for the existence of a Concurrent Separation Logic [40] front-end proof for a parallel program by encoding the verification problem into our sequential CoreIVL, mimicking the approach of modern translational verifiers. §2.3 presents a formal operational semantics for CoreIVL, which is designed to enable soundness proofs for diverse existing back-end verification algorithms. §2.4 presents an alternative axiomatic semantics for CoreIVL and shows how it can be leveraged to prove a front-end translation into CoreIVL sound.